Peter

 find the maker

-Peter's work is available at Local Colors Artists' Cooperative in downtown Gloucester, and showcased regularly on Instagram.
+Peter's work is available at Local Colors Artists' Cooperative in downtown Gloucester — at the heart of Cape Ann's arts community — and showcased regularly on Instagram.
 Reach out for commissions, availability, or to say hello.